 Healthcare & Informatics

-Health data, clinical coding, informatics, and platform trust & safety — roles where accuracy, safeguarding, and policy protect people and systems.
+Health data, clinical coding, and informatics — roles where accuracy, safeguarding, and clinical standards protect people and systems.

 Career path patterns